fiskaltrust/interface-doc/doc/middleware-it-registratore-telematico/operation-modes/on-premise-installation.md

 ## Communication services/platform support matrix

-For the German market, depending on the platform, following communication services are available:
+For the Italian market, depending on the platform, following communication services are available:

 |          | Windows       | Linux, macOS  |
 |----------|---------------|---------------|